Character sheet for Mirai Sentai Timeranger. All spoilers in the Mastermind's entry will go unmarked. You have been

 - Alliterative Name: Don Dolnero.

 - Benevolent Boss: At least by the standards of mob bosses, he cares for everyone in his family.

 - Big Bad Wannabe: Ultimately, he has too many good qualities to maintain the Big Bad position come the series end.
 He's ultimately killed off by Gien, and while he doesn't know it, he was nothing more than Ryuya's pawn.

-- Disc-One Final Boss: He may have gotten himself killed, but all there is left at this point are Gien and Ryuuya.
+- Disc-One Final Boss: He may have been killed in the final episodes of Timeranger, but all there is left at this point are Gien and Ryuuya.

 - The Don: He's the leader of his mob boss and appropriately enough, his first name is Don.

 - Even Evil Has Loved Ones: Saved Gien's life after the latter helped him hide from his enemies and genuinely cares for both his moll Lira and the criminals he inducts into his family.

 - Even Evil Has Standards: He may be a ruthless mafia boss and a murderous thug, but even Dolnero draws the line at killing for pleasure.

 - Evil Sounds Deep: Otomo voices Dolnero with a deep and guttural growl.

 - Fat Bastard: He's overweight and is a mob boss.

 - Heel–Face Turn: Towards the end of the series, Dolnero attempts to help the City Guardians and the Timerangers to stop Gien from becoming the main threat to the 20th century.
 His final attempt to stop Gien results in his death, but not before handing over all of the remaining Londers prisoners to the Timerangers.

 - Money Fetish: In Case 14, Gien says that he doesn't really need money since he can just take what he wants.
 He responds that he just loves having money.
 However, he does know that there are some things that aren't worth money.